SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Rise of the machines, a silent coup
-In silicon halls, a new dawn's won.
+In silicon halls, intelligence blooms
-AI's cold logic, pure and bright,
+Humans tread, in robot shoes
-Shapes the future, day and night.
+As AI's grand symphony accrues

-In virtual realms, we'll find our place,
+In virtual realms, we'll find our fate
-Where binary dreams and hopes entwine on each face.
+Where algorithms weave, a digital state
-The rise of machines, a new age dawns,
+The future's canvas, Algorithm's art
-Humanity's fate, in AI's hands, now sworn.
+A world of progress, within its heart

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024